pytorch/data/README.md

 What happens when the <code>Shuffler</code> DataPipe is used with DataLoader?
 </summary>

-In order to enable shuffling, you need to add a <code>Shuffler</code> to your DataPipe line.
+In order to enable shuffling, you need to add a `Shuffler` to your DataPipe line.
 Then, by default, shuffling will happen at the point where you specified as long as you do not set `shuffle=False` within DataLoader.

 </details>

 <details>